Geometric Shapes and Solids for Class 5

 • Geometric Shapes and Solids

-Geometric shapes and solids are the foundational elements of geometry and they are used in our everyday lives whether within the items within our households or in the natural world that surrounds us.
+Geometric shapes and solids are the foundational elements of geometry and they are utilized in our daily lives, both in household objects and in the natural world around us..

 cmo-geometric-c5-1